 Last year in 2015, I spent over $15,000 on business mentors.
 It seems like an astronomical number, I know, and it’s hard for me to believe it too especially because I hardly made more than that in my entire third year of business.

-Business mentors can offer incredible returns on investments, though.
+There are pros and cons to business mentors.
+For example, business mentors can offer incredible returns on investments.
 Unlike courses or books, investing in your relationship with a mentor gives you access to their connections, their resources, and their experience.

 Who Should You Hire?